Recent video clips and radio conversations surfaced together in one running feed.

 Workflows are moving faster, but not cleaner.

-Managers are inheriting AI-assisted output without new standards for review or decision rights.
+Managers are inheriting AI-assisted output without new standards for review, approval, or decision rights.

 Trust is fragmenting as content volume rises.